 - [List everything that goes on the table] + Help make sure it is all there.

 - Remind ____ to put their items in the oven to warm up at 5:00 pm

-- Pull more white wine out of the fridge if we are low.
+- Pull white wine out of the fridge if we are low.

 It doesn’t matter how small the task is, just add it to the list.
 You might still be stuck doing all these tasks.
 More likely than not, people will chip in and help — which is a win in my book!

 When I was planning weddings full time, I used to do this for my weddings.
 I would assign my assistants with tasks to check in on so that I didn’t have to be the one to remember everything.
-Why not do this at our own gatherings?
+Why not do this at every gathering?

 Consider how you are sending home leftovers.
 You could ask friends to bring Tupperware.